-Only for previous actions Only for active & new actions TARGETED WEAKNESS TR 18 19 20 21 22 23 Continuous improvement/ maintenance of welcome proces and welcome package All (R1-R4) Q2
+TARGETED WEAKNESS Only for previous actions Only for active & new actions 18 19 20 21 22 23 Continuous improvement/ maintenance of welcome proces and welcome package All (R1-R4) Q2

 Responsible(s) Participant(s) .
-Human Resources and People Development Office .
-Office of the Vice President for Strategic Planning and Research Office of the Deputy General Manager (Research and Innovation) .
-Office of the Deputy General Manager (Finances and Resources) .
-Research and Innovation Area .
+Personnel .
+Office of the Vice President for Strategic Planning and Research Office of the Deputy General Manager for R&I .
+Office of the Deputy General Manager for Finances and Resources .
+R&I department .
 UOC HRS4R Implementation and Monitoring Committee .
-UOC HRS4R Advisory and Working Group Indicator(s) Implementation Indicator(s) Achievement Inclusion in the Strategic Plan Working group meetings Draft Approval by governing bodies Publication Visits to the dedicated webpage
+UOC HRS4R Advisory and Working Group

+Indicator(s) Implementation Indicator(s) Achievement .
+Inclusion in the Strategic Plan .
+Approval by governing bodies .
+Working group meetings .
+Publication .
+Draft .
+Visits to the dedicated webpage